 If you are a home-user, when it comes to permanently destroying data from a smartphone, a factory reset is suitable to ensure you cannot recover any data.
 However, when it comes to businesses, most require proof of the data deletion for legal auditing purpose.
 A data recovery software will work best in these cases, as it will provide comprehensive, tamper-proof reports and certificates of erasure.

-Organisations produce vast amounts of information every day.
-To ensure the protection of that information, organisations should categorise it dependent on its confidentiality to ensure it is dealt with correctly when it is no longer needed.
+Organizations produce vast amounts of information every day.
+To ensure the protection of that information, organizations should categorize it dependent on its confidentiality to ensure it is dealt with correctly when it is no longer needed.

 The ‘NIST 800-88’ published by the National Institute for Standards and Technology, is a U.S government document that provides methodical guidance when it comes to erasing data from electronic storage media.
-The guidelines aim to ensure organisations effectively sanitise media so that data is irretrievable once the data or data storage device reaches its end-of-life.
+The guidelines aim to ensure organizations effectively sanitize media so that data is irretrievable once the data or data storage device reaches its end-of-life.

-According to NIST 800-88, every organisation “should label its media with an internal operating confidentiality level and associate a type of sanitisation from the list below.”
+According to NIST 800-88, every organization “should label its media with an internal operating confidentiality level and associate a type of sanitization from the list below.”
 The principles apply to magnetic, flash-based, and other storage technologies.
 It also covers mobile devices, UBS drives, servers, and even technologies that are yet to be developed.

-NIST 800-88 is one of the most widely used data sanitisation standards requested or required by the U.S. Federal Government, and its adoption has spread to many private businesses and organisations.
+NIST 800-88 is one of the most widely used data sanitization standards requested or required by the U.S. Federal Government, and its adoption has spread to many private businesses and organizations.

-The categories of sanitisation, according to NIST 800-88 are as follows:
+The categories of sanitization, according to NIST 800-88 are as follows:

 - Purge applies physical or logical techniques that render Target Data recovery infeasible using state of the art laboratory techniques.